How much can chiropractors make?

 Don’t be shocked if you’re not earning a big salary right out of school.

-The BLS says the lowest 10 percent of chiropractors earn less than $32,380.
 But, if you’re good at marketing yourself, you may do well in a solo or group practice.
 Building a strong clientele can help secure a steady and healthy salary, but it takes time and plenty of networking.

 Having a specialization can also increase your earning potential.
 If you’re an expert in a certain medical area, such as orthopedics, you may be able to charge a higher fee for your expertise.
-Another aspect is geographical location.
+Another aspect is geographic location.
 Where you practice can make a difference.

 How do chiropractor salaries compare?